Herbert Oakeley

-Sir Herbert Stanley Oakeley, (22 July 1830 – 26 October 1903) was an English composer, most well known for his role as Professor of Music at the University of Edinburgh.
+Sir Herbert Stanley Oakeley (22 July 1830 – 26 October 1903) was an English composer, best known for his role as Professor of Music at the University of Edinburgh.
 Prior to his appointment to this role in 1865 he established his reputation as an organist, composer, and musician.
 During his tenure at the University of Edinburgh he founded a number of university musical societies across Scotland, most notably the Edinburgh University Music Society, and successfully resolved the university's Reid School of Music into a Faculty able to award degrees to its graduates.
 He socialized with and mentored contralto, composer, and festival organizer Mary Augusta Wakefield.

 Life

 He was born at Ealing on 22 July 1830.
 He was second son of Sir Herbert Oakeley, 3rd Baronet.

-He was educated at Rugby and at Christ Church, Oxford, he graduated B.A. in 1853 and proceeded M.A. in 1856.
+He was educated at Rugby and at Christ Church, Oxford, he graduated B.A. in 1853 and proceeded M.A. studies in 1856.